The mission of the Atlantic Memorial Park project is to create a seaside journey of remembrance that brings Canada’s military history home.

-Donations would be appreciated to help with the funding.
-Cheques can be made out to the AMP society.
-Or,if desired,receipts for tax purposes can be obtained by making the cheque payable to the Cape Breton Regional Municipality in trust.
-Please mail cheques to Robert Blinkhorn, Treasurer, 60 Mae ave.
+- Donations would be appreciated to help with the funding.
+Please make cheques payable to the AMP Society.
+Tax receipts will be provided.
+Please mail cheques to Robert Blinkhorn, Treasurer, 60 Mae Ave.
 Sydney Mines N.S B1V1A8.
 Payment by credit card is also available in the Donations section of this website.

-The Dominion Command of the Royal Canadian legion has communicated its endorsement of the Atlantic Memorial Park project to its 1430 branches across Canada.
-This is an important indication of the wide spread support for this initiatve.
+- The Dominion Command of the Royal Canadian legion has communicated its endorsement of the Atlantic Memorial Park project to its 1430 branches across Canada.
+This is an important indication of the wide spread support for this initiative.

 Presentations have been made over the past several months, including to the following organizations, and individuals:

 - Staff of the former Minister of Veterans.